- 21

 - e-GP — Electronic Government Procurement system

-- External Data — KPIs from the Bureau of the Budget, OPDC, State Audit Office
+- External Data — KPI indicators from the Bureau of the Budget, OPDC, and State Audit Office

 2. ETL Process (Extract, Transform, Load)

-This is the heart of the Data Warehouse — the process of pulling data from various sources, transforming it into a consistent format, and loading it into the warehouse:
+This is the heart of the Data Warehouse — the process of extracting data from various sources, transforming it into a unified format, and loading it into the warehouse:

 | Step | What It Does | Government Example |